devops-surya/Kubernetes/Voting-app/Readme.md

 # K8s Voting App

 This folder consists of a Kubernetes (k8s) voting application.
-The application includes:
+The application architecture is as below:

 ![Voting App Overview](../Images/Votingapp-arch.gif)

 - **Voting Interface**: Allows users to cast votes.

 ![Voting Interface](../Images/votingscreen.PNG)

 - **Result Interface**: Allows users to see the voting results.

 ![Voting Interface](../Images/resultscreen.PNG)

 - **Redis**: Serves as the in-memory database.
 - **Worker App**: Fetches data from Redis and updates the PostgreSQL database.
 - **PostgreSQL**: For storing result from worker app